danielfurlan/OpenGesture/README.md

 So far, this code doesn't do it in real-time.

-User may first read the video of interest with Openpose and save the .json files (from Openpose) for ulterior analyses of ofxGVF.
+User may first read the video of interest with Openpose and save the .json files (from Openpose) for ulterior analyses with ofxGVF.

 Files for templates are stored in the folder "openpose/output/coco/", while files for recognition should be stored in the folder "openpose/gesto/coco/".